-The Social_Mistrust_Scale (SMS) is FREE for all research use but the author would like for your to ask for permission first.
+The Social Mistrust Scale (SMS) is FREE to use for all research purposes.
+However, I ask that you email for permission first.

-The Social Mistrust Scale (SMS; Wong, Freeman, & Hughes, 2014) is a 12-item child-appropriate measure of child-reported suspiciousness.
+The SMS (Wong, Freeman, & Hughes, 2014) is a 12-item child-appropriate measure of child-reported suspiciousness.
 Items are scored on a 3-point scale: no , sometimes , and yes and respective items are summed to create three distinct yet inter-correlated factors: Home mistrust, School mistrust, and General mistrust (reverse coded) of others.
 Summing all items creates a total score out of 24 where a higher score denotes higher levels of social mistrust.

 Reliability and Validity